 Conclusion

-NodePort services provide a temporary way for external access, perfect for testing and debugging.
+NodePort Services provide external access, perfect for testing and debugging.

-LoadBalancer services are your primary choice for making applications reachable from the internet.
-They boost security by presenting a single IP address to external clients.
+LoadBalancer Services are your primary choice for making applications reachable from the internet.
+They balance the load and boost security.